 Traces the connections between the two regions from the colonial period to the present.
 Topics covered include political, economic and diplomatic relations, border conflicts, immigration; and questions of identity.

-HI 212 Twentieth-Century Latin America – 3 CR
+HI 212 Contemporary Latin America – 3 CR

 An in-depth study of the changes in Latin America during the 20th century.
 Examines the major issues from the Mexican Revolution of 1910 to the Cuban Revolution of 1959 as well as current problems.
 Topics include dependency, Marxism, Peronism, and social and political change in the region.

 HI 214 French Revolution and Napoleon - 3 CR

 Traces the path of the French Revolution from its origins through each of its political phases from 1789 to 1799.
 It culminates with the rise of Napoleon Bonaparte, his

 achievements and failures and the end of the empire in 1815.